Dranoj29/smartpark/README.md

   ## Reports

-  To vissualize and verify test case, use the following command:
+  To vissualize and verify test cases, use the following command:
   ```bash
   ./gradlew test jacocoTestReport
   ```